tinymce/tinymce-docs/general-configuration-guide/filter-content.md

 ### Built in formats

 TinyMCE has some built in formats that you can override.
-You may recall some of these from the default controls we mentioned in the [Basic Setup](../basic-setup) part of this Get Started guide:
+You may recall some of these from the default controls we mentioned in the [Basic Setup](../basic-setup) part of this guide:

 * alignleft
 * aligncenter